 Circles of Change: Moving from dialogue to action

-Over the last couple years, UW-Eau Claire and local community partners are working to build and embrace a more racially and ethnically diverse and inclusive environment in the Chippewa Valley through the development of dialogue sessions called Circles of Change.
+Over the last couple years, UW-Eau Claire and local community partners worked to build and embrace a more racially and ethnically diverse and inclusive environment in the Chippewa Valley through the development of dialogue sessions called Circles of Change.

 Policies for non-discrimination

 It is the policy of UW-Eau Claire to maintain an academic and work environment free of discrimination, discriminatory harassment, and retaliation for all students and employees.
 This policy applies to all programs and activities, and employment practices and operations; including the conduct of all students and employees arising out of their employment, educational or academic status, as well as to the conduct of all guests, visitors, vendors, contractors, subcontractors and others who do business with UW-Eau Claire.

 The Equity Scorecard is a comprehensive report that assesses how well UW-Eau Claire is serving its students of color in four key areas: access, retention, excellence, and institutional receptivity.

 This metric is a data-driven process that uses existing data on admissions, graduation rates, GPA, and other fields to identify achievement gaps for African American, American Indian, Southeast Asian American, Asian American, and Hispanic/Latino(a) students—groups that have been historically underrepresented in higher education.

 Our participation the Equity Scorecard measures will lead to organizational change by providing a road map for response to known inequities with purposeful actions.